 alt+click on a shape to move your cursor to the cell it's placed on.

 Note #2: Sometimes if you offset or scale a glyph, it appears "under" or "above" another glyph next to it, when you want it to be the other way around.
 This happens usually if you move a glyph down or to the right.
 One way to avoid this is to move the glyph to a cell below the glyphs you want to overlap and offset to the left and up instead.

-- Colors can be used from the Color tab
+- Colors can be used from the Color tab or by holding down

 - Each layer can have a foreground color and each cell can have a background color